amanparasher/Stock-Price-Prediction/README.md

-Sure, here's a README file template for your stock price prediction project:

----

 # Stock Price Prediction using LSTM

 This project utilizes Long Short-Term Memory (LSTM) networks to predict the stock prices of Apple Inc. The dataset used in this project is retrieved from the Yahoo Finance library.